yaseen157/carpy/README.md

 [comment]: <> ([![Build Status]&#40;https://travis-ci.com/yaseen157/carpy.svg?branch=master&#41;]&#40;https://travis-ci.com/yaseen157/carpy&#41;)

-carpy is an open source project for those interested in the methodology and approach to the conceptual-level design of fixed-wing aircraft.
-This library provides its users with access to a variety of design tools for conceptual analysis - carpy is designed to complement and not substitute a comprehensive and detailed study of a vehicle concept.
+CARPy is an open source project for those interested in the methodology and approach to the conceptual-level design of fixed-wing aircraft.
+This library provides its users with access to a variety of design tools for conceptual analysis - CARPy is designed to complement and not substitute a comprehensive and detailed study of a vehicle concept.

 - [Documentation](https://carpy.readthedocs.io/en/latest/)